Pouria-Farahani-developer/Scroll-Indicator-By-React/README.md

 # Scroll-Indicator-By-React

-😉 **If you have a lot of information to display on your site, why don't you use my accordion menu**
+😉 **By scrolling Indicator you can see how much time you need to finish reading the articles on the site!**

 ![scroll](https://user-images.githubusercontent.com/109727844/206660447-dc772fe6-7456-4aa0-b307-6a62006c1745.jpg)